 14 – SCRAMBLE UP HELVELLYN

-Helvellyn is the third highest mountain in the Lake District but it punches above its weight.
+Helvellyn is the third-highest mountain in the Lake District but it punches above its weight.
 The best ascent is via the thin precipitous ridge of Striding Edge.
 This narrow arête is considered one of the easiest Grade 1 Scrambles in the country, making it the perfect course for beginners.

-There are several paths to choose, so if the trail over the top looks too difficult, it’s possible to skirt the ridge and find a section that feels more achievable.
-No special equipment or knowledge of climbing is required, all you need is a good head for heights, steady foot placement, and a reasonable level of fitness.
+There are several paths to choose from, so if the trail over the top looks too difficult, it’s possible to skirt the ridge and find a section that feels more achievable.

 Once at the top, the views of the crinkling ridges of the Lake District are unbeatable.
 Descend via Swirral Edge, a much wider ridge that will feel like a breeze after tackling Striding Edge on the way up.
+All the details are in our guide to the best walks in the Lake District.

 15 – VISIT BEATRIX POTTER HOUSE, HILL TOP

-Beatrix Potter purchased Hill Top Farm in the village of Near Sawrey in 1905 with the proceeds from her Peter Rabbit books.
 As a scientist, artist, farmer, and conservationist she took a keen interest in the unique hilly landscape of the area.
 Over the years she purchased several other farms to preserve the landscape, leaving most of her property to the National Trust.

 16 – KAYAK ON DERWENTWATER